edburtnieks-private/portfolio/content/examples/ecommerce-admin-dashboard.md

 And after couple iterations on design and development, I set up basic REST API using [json-server](https://github.com/typicode/json-server).

-### Documentation and tests
+### Documentation / styleguide and testing

-Upon implementing a new component, I added it to documentation together with sample usage with [react-styleguidist](https://react-styleguidist.js.org/), wrote tests using [React Testing Library](https://testing-library.com/docs/react-testing-library/intro), and refactored necessary code.
+Upon implementing a new component, I added it to documentation together with sample usage with [react-styleguidist](https://react-styleguidist.js.org/), wrote tests using [React Testing Library](https://testing-library.com/docs/react-testing-library/intro), and refactored necessary code making use of TDD.

 ## Full technology stack